 These days, because of computer technology, any design one can come up with, colors and shapes, can be put into a rug, creating a cool modern look.
 Then there are the humble nomad rugs that feel perfect for the global-chic client.
 We are seeing a lot of this look lately, which has a bohemian vibe, these are the Turkish rugs, the Flokatis — sheepskin rugs in natural shapes, or rectangles, where the wool is only minimally processed from its original state.

 Two of the fastest ways to refresh a home without redoing the entire interior are paint colors and area rugs; something to think about as the holidays are approaching, if you are feeling like your space needs a lift before your next big party.
 Especially worth examining is the carpet runner on your stairs; replacing that can make it feel like you have a whole new house.

 Layered In Tahoe: The living room of this vacation home in Lake Tahoe (furnishings discussed in previous post) is dressed with layered rugs.
 The base is a wool broadloom which we had custom cut to size and bound, topped by a vintage Danish Modern rug, also wool, sourced at Tony Kitz Gallery in San Francisco.
 (Photo by Eric Rorer)

-Like choosing art for a room (a topic I covered in this newspaper in June), a rug can be the first piece that you select when developing a plan for redesigning a whole room, with everything else (colors, textures, vibe) coming together around it, or it can come later, as the final piece that cinches a look.
+Like choosing art for a room (a topic I covered in a previous post), a rug can be the first piece that you select when developing a plan for redesigning a whole room, with everything else (colors, textures, vibe) coming together around it, or it can come later, as the final piece that cinches a look.
 If you find a rug that you absolutely love, something that is strong in color and pattern, you might find neutral toned furnishings are the best choice to fill in around it.

 Pro tip: Layering rugs